 By the time you are discharged home it is expected that you will be sore, but you should be able to walk on your own.
 You are encouraged to be up and about as much as you can tolerate.
 Expect your energy level to be decreased for at least a week after surgery, but do not hesitate to be as active as you can.
-We generally recommend no lifting greater than 10 pounds for 10 days for outpatient or day surgery.
-No lifting more than 10 pounds for 6 weeks after open abdominal surgery ,Colon , Hiatal hernia ,or Ventral hernia surgeries.
+We generally recommend no lifting greater than 10 pounds for 4 weeks after open abdominal surgery or hernia repairs.
+Other operations, such as neck or laparoscopic operations have no such limitations on lifting.
 It is acceptable for all patients to leave home and go where you like, as long as you have a driver, beginning the day after discharge.
 Walking up stairs is also not going to harm you in any way.